'Antiquated' PGA Tour has 'benefited' from LIV

 "It's pushed the PGA Tour to make these changes that will hopefully consolidate its long-term future.

 "There is no doubt that LIV has come along and it's benefited everyone that plays professional golf at a high level.
-I'm not disputing that."
+I'm not disputing that," the four-time major winner added in an interview with BBC Sport Northern Ireland.

 The LIV contingent, which includes last year's winner and Open champion Cameron Smith, are absent from the 144-man field teeing it up this week at the PGA Tour's flagship event at Sawgrass, Florida.

-And world number three McIlroy insists Australian Smith "has no one to blame but himself" for being unable to defend the title this week.
+And world number three McIlroy insists Australian Smith "has no one to blame but himself" for being unable to defend the title.

 "Would it be great if the defending champion was here this week?
 Of course it would but he made a decision to go join a rival league.